mslenc/jquery-spreadjson/README.md

 If the action specification is a string instead of an object, it is equivalent to `{ "the string": [] }`, which basically means it passes the data in unmodified.

+#### "selector@class(some-class)"
+#### "selector@class(truthy-class/falsy-class)"

+Modifies CSS classes.
+The first form adds the class if the value is truthy, and removes it otherwise.
+The second form adds the first class and removes the second if the value is truthy, and does the opposite if the value is falsy.

 #### "selector::funcName()"